Italy–Russia relations: Trade relations

 Trade relations were fundamental in unblocking Italian-Soviet relations after the World War II.

 The market of the Soviet Union presented itself to the Italian business world with opportunities for expansion, due to the size of the territory and the demand for goods by the population.
 Between 1960 and 1963, the USSR's exports to Italy rose from 92 to 127 million rubles, Italy's exports to the USSR from 81 to 121 million rubles.

 There were three main commercial operations launched in the decade 1958-1968: the agreement with ENI to import oil from the USSR signed in 1960 (which was renewed in the following years); the 1966 agreement with FIAT to produce cars in Tolyatti (named after Togliatti.); the construction of the ENI gas pipeline to supply Italy with methane from Soviet fields, the negotiations for which began in the mid-1960s and ended in 1969.

 From an economic point of view, Russia and Italy have established a strong cooperation, especially in the energy domain.
 This strategic partnership is founded on commercial and energy interests.
 Energy sales are the most important category in trade exchanges.
 The two countries have begun a cooperation in various other sectors, such as: the construction and automobile industries, but also aeronautics and military vehicles.

-Trade relations between Russia and Italy experienced an increase this century, apart from during the financial crisis of 2008 that provoked a serious contraction.
+Trade relations between Russia and Italy experienced an increase this century, apart from during the 2008 financial crisis that provoked a serious contraction.
 Because of the economic crisis, there was a decrease in trade of about one third in 2019 (down to 18.5 million euros).

+In 2021 Italy exported goods worth $8.65 billion to Russia, with valves being the top product.
+Russia exported $22.2 billion of goods to Italy with natural gas at $12 billion being the main item.
+Between 1995 and 2021 Italy exports have risen by an average of 4,35% p.a. whilst Russian exports have risen by 6.78% on average.

+In Q1 2023 Italian exports fell to $1.3 billion, down 14% and Russian exports to $1.6 billion, an 80% fall.
+Italy will cease buying Russian gas by December 2023 and is complying with EU sanctions of Russian oil and refined oil.